jorian/airdrop/README.md

 Komodo Airdrop
 ==============

-This Airdrop crate makes it fairly easy to perform an airdrop from a Komodo Platform Assetchain, using KMD or any other assetchain.
+This Airdrop crate makes it easy to perform an airdrop from a Komodo Platform Assetchain, using KMD or any other assetchain.

 ```rust
 extern crate komodo_airdrop;